Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): Introduction

-has entirely positive spectrum.
-We then have the following properties: \begin{enumerate} \item If $M$ is oriented then it is a simply connected rational homology sphere. \item If $M$ is not orientable then it is a rational homology sphere with $\pi_1(M)\cong\mathbb{Z}_2$. \end{enumerate} \end{teo} In \eqref{wswsint} $w$ stands for the function that assigns to each $x\in M$ the smallest eigenvalue of the endomorphism $W_k:\Lambda^kT^*M\rightarrow \Lambda^kT^*M$ appearing in the Weitzenb\"ock formula with $k=1,...,m-1$.
-We refer to \eqref{w-function} for the precise definition.
-Moreover, similarly to the K\"ahler case, we point out that \eqref{wswsint} can have entirely positive spectrum even in the presence of wells of negative curvature, see Rmk. \ref{negwells}.
-Besides the above result, in the second section we also prove a Riemannian analogue of Th. \ref{finitenessint}: \begin{teo} Let $(M,g)$ be a compact Riemannian manifold of dimension $m$.
-Assume that $\chi(M)\neq 0$ and the operator has entirely non-negative spectrum for some $\gamma\in [0,\frac{m+1}{m})$.
+has entirely positive spectrum for each $k=1,...,m-1$. \begin{enumerate} \item If $m$ is even and $M$ is orientable, then $M$ is a simply connected, real homology sphere. \item If $m$ is even and $M$ is non-orientable, then $M$ is a simply connected, real homology sphere with $\pi_1(M)\cong\mathbb{Z}_2$. \item If $m$ is odd then $M$ is a real homology sphere.
+In particular $M$ is orientable. \end{enumerate} \end{teo} In \eqref{wswsint} $w_{k,1}$ stands for the function that assigns to each $x\in M$ the smallest eigenvalue of the endomorphism $W_k:\Lambda^kT^*M\rightarrow \Lambda^kT^*M$ appearing in the Weitzenb\"ock formula with $k=1,...,m-1$.
+We refer to \eqref{eigenweit} for the precise definition.
+Besides the above result, in the second section we also prove a Riemannian analogue of Th. \ref{finitenessint}: \begin{teo} Let $(M,g)$ be a compact Riemannian manifold of dimension $m>1$.
+Assume that $\chi(M)\neq 0$ and the operator has entirely non-negative spectrum for some $\gamma\in [0,\frac{m}{m-1})$ and each $k=1,...,m-1$.
 Then $M$ has finite fundamental group. \end{teo}

-Finally, we conclude this paper by proving some sufficient conditions expressed in terms of the curvature operator that allow to apply Th. \ref{simplyrint} and Th. \ref{finitenessrint}.
-We refer to Th. \ref{curvop} and Th. \ref{curvop2} for the precise statements.\\
+Unlike Th. \ref{rationallyint}, the proofs of Th. \ref{finitenessint}, Th. \ref{simplyrint} and Th. \ref{finitenessrint} are mainly based on direct $L^2$-vanishing theorems and the Atiyah $L^2$-index theorem.
+Then we continue by proving some sufficient conditions expressed in terms of the curvature operator that allow to apply Th. \ref{simplyrint} and Th. \ref{finitenessrint}.
+We refer to Th. \ref{curvop} and Th. \ref{curvop2} for the precise statements.
+We then conclude the second section by collecting some sufficient conditions that guarantees the spectral positivity of \eqref{wswsint} without necessarily implying that $W_k$ is positive.\\ Finally, the appendix contains a characterization of the rational dimension of a compact K\"ahler manifolds in terms of the positivity of the minimal slope of its tangent bundle.\\

-\textbf{Acknowledgment.} The author acknowledge financial support from 2024 Sapienza research grant {\em New research trends in Mathematics at Castelnuovo} and INdAM-GNSAGA Project, codice CUP E53C24001950001.
+\textbf{Acknowledgment.} The author wishes to thanks Simone Diverio and Shiyu Zhang for interesting conversations and emails.
+The author acknowledge financial support from 2024 Sapienza research grant {\em New research trends in Mathematics at Castelnuovo} and INdAM-GNSAGA Project, codice CUP E53C24001950001.